cmbitz/ATMS559-hw2-analysis/README.md

 ```

 ## Start the notebook
-Navigate to the directory whee you just put the code with the directory tree on the left.
+Navigate to the directory where you just put the code with the directory tree on the left.
 Click on the notebook TOA_ERF_ECS.ipynb

 If you need to choose a python environment, NPL 2024a worked for me